Troyanovsky/Local-LLM-Comparison-Colab-UI/README.md

 - llama-13b-supercot-GGML (using oobabooga/text-generation-webui) : 4
 - baichuan-vicuna-7B-GGML (using oobabooga/text-generation-webui) : 4
 - WizardLM-13B-V1.1 (using oobabooga/text-generation-webui) : 10
+- Llama-2-13B-chat (using oobabooga/text-generation-webui) : 8
+- Luna-AI-Llama2-Uncensored (using oobabooga/text-generation-webui) : 9

 ### Question 10: Based on the following statement, determine if the author's opinion is for or against nuclear energy: "Nuclear energy is a powerful source, but the potential risks and radioactive waste management issues make it a dangerous choice."
 Task Domain: Opinion Detection